AdguardTeam/KnowledgeBase/docs/general/account/register.md

 ## What an AdGuard account is

-An AdGuard account is:
-1. User data, such as login credentials, preferred language and license info, that can be used for user identification;
-2. A [web interface](https://auth.adguard.com/login.html) where user data can be managed.

-You can use AdGuard account to manage your licenses, subscriptions, and purchases of AdGuard products.
-Many AdGuard products also offer an option to activate them by entering the credentials for your AdGuard account that contains a valid license.
+[AdGuard account](https://my.adguard.com/) is a user account that stores information about your AdGuard licenses and subscriptions, active devices, your purchase history, preferred language, and other preferences.
+Many AdGuard products offer an option to activate them by entering the credentials for your AdGuard account, provided it contains a valid license.

 ## How to create an account